suikan4github/kaiten-yaki/ubuntu_en.md

 This is a script corrections to help the installation of Ubuntu with the full disc encryption.
 These scripts are designed to achieve followings :
 - Using Ubiquity installer, for the ease of install.
-- Install to the UEFI/BIOS firmware system.
+- Automatic detection of BIOS/EFI firmware and create MBR/GPT, respectively.
 - Install Ubuntu to the LVM/LUKS volume.
 - The /boot is located in the same volume with the "/".
 Thus, /boot is also encrypted.
 - The swap volume is located inside encrypted volume.